inverted-ai/invertedai/docs/source/userguide.md

 INITIALIZE.
 To initialize the simulation to a specific state, you can provide a sequence of historical states for all agents that will be used to construct the matching recurrent state.
 For best performance, at least 10 time steps should be provided.
-To simplify the process of passing the recurrent states around, we provide a stateful [Simulator]() wrapper in the Python library that handles this internally.
+To simplify the process of passing the recurrent states around, we provide a stateful {ref}`Co-simulation` wrapper in the Python library that handles this internally.

 ## Entering and exiting simulation